louisdh/cub/README.md

 - [x] Linux support

 ## Xcode file template
-Lioness source files can easily be created with Xcode, see [XcodeTemplate.md](XcodeTemplate.md) for instructions.
+Cub source files can easily be created with Xcode, see [XcodeTemplate.md](XcodeTemplate.md) for instructions.

 ## Architecture